Taaitaaiger/jlrs/README.md

 impl AsyncTask for AdditionTask {
     // The type of the result of this task if it succeeds. type Output = u64;

+    // The affinity of the task.
+Setting it to `DispatchAny` allows the
+    // task to be dispatched to both the main thread and worker threads
+    // if they are available.
+    type Affinity = DispatchAny;

     // This async method replaces the closure from the previous examples,
     // an `AsyncGcFrame` can be used the same way as a `GcFrame` but also